acc4github/kdenlive-omniswipe/README.md

 ## Installation (Windows)

 1. Download the build from the release.
-The zip file should have `omni-swipe.dll` and `camerashakeorganic.xml`.
+The zip file should have `omni-swipe.dll` and `omni-swipe.xml`.
 2. Place `omni-swipe.dll` in Kdenlive frei0r plugins folder (e.g., kdenlive-master\lib\frei0r-1)
 3. Place `omni-swipe.xml` in Kdenlive effects folder (e.g., kdenlive-master\bin\data\kdenlive\transitions)
 4. Restart Kdenlive.
 The transition should appear under "Transitions".